nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 4. Restore the old Autobrr filter.
 It must have the single `/api/pack` External check and the old torrent-client action.
 If the restored v0.16.0 configuration uses `parseTorrentFile`, also restore its `/api/parse` Webhook action above the torrent-client action.
+The restored External entry must expect the v0.16.0 status `250`, not the v1.0.0 status `200`.
 5. Start v0.16.0, check that it is healthy, and enable the restored filter.

 Rollback does not remove hardlinks or torrents already imported by v1.0.0.